Welcome to the Walton Parish Council

 The village lies on the Barnsley Canal and is home to Walton Hall, once the residence of Charles Waterton, the naturalist and explorer who, in 1820, transformed the grounds of the Walton Hall estate into England's first nature reserve.

-The village contains parks, a tennis club, a village hall, football and rugby pitches, a library, a post office, a public house, a hotel, a sports and social club and a small number of shops and local amenities.
+The village contains parks, a village hall, football and rugby pitches, a library, a post office, a public house, a hotel, a sports and social club and a small number of shops and local amenities.

 On our website we outline the role of the Parish Council, with details of our councillors and working parties.
 We provide you with dates of our meetings and copies of agendas and minutes and our Neighbourhood Plan.